AviatrixSystems/Docs/Solutions/gateway_ha.rst

 The gateway is actively monitored by the Controller.
 If there is a problem with the gateway or tunnel(s):

 #.
-A new gateway is provisioned in the same availability zone
+The gateway is stopped and started again
 #.
 Any configured tunnels are established from the new gateway to their respective terminating gateway
 #.
 An email notification is sent to the administrator
+#.
+Please look `here <https://docs.aviatrix.com/HowTos/gateway.html#gateway-single-az-ha>`_ for more information

 .. _gwha_backup_gw: